Concordium/concordium.github.io/source/shared/net/desktop-wallet/send-shielded-amount.rst

 Prerequisites
 =============

--  You must have a shielded amount of GTU on the account you want to make the shielded transfer from.
-See :ref:`Shield GTU on an account <shield-GTU-desktop>`.
+-  You must have a shielded amount of CCD on the account you want to make the shielded transfer from.
+See :ref:`Shield CCD on an account <shield-CCD-desktop>`.

 ..
 Note::
    You can't make shielded transfers on multi-signature accounts.

-Send a shielded amount of GTU
+Send a shielded amount of CCD
 =============================

 When you make a shielded transfer, the amount you transfer is only known to you and the recipient.
 However, on the blockchain, it's possible to see which accounts are involved in the transfer.